alexduggan1/alexduggan1.github.io/SeniorProject/VolumesOfRevolution/docs/README.md

 If it is not left empty, the solid of revolution is added to the history queue on the right.

+### View Controls

+Use `wasd` to rotate the camera around the generated solid.

+Use `c` to pull the camera further away and `f` to push it closer.

+Use the arrow keys to move the camera up, down, left, or right.
+This also moves the point the camera rotates around, so I don't necessarily recommend it.

+Press `r` to reset the camera to its default settings.

+The program tries its best to show the entire solid in frame when you press generate, but it doesn't always succeed.

 ## Exporting and Printing